 Pursuant to an agreement with the Umbrella Fund dated 24 November 2008, Royal Fidelity Merchant Bank & Trust (Barbados) Limited (the Investment Manager), a bank incorporated and licensed in Barbados, serves as the Fund's investment manager.
 The Investment Manager is responsible for the implementation of the Fund's investment strategy and has sole responsibility for the investing and reinvesting of the Fund's assets.

-The Investment Manager is entitled to a management fee of 0.75% per annum of the NAV of each Series, payable monthly in arrears.
+The Investment Manager is entitled to a management fee of 2.00%, 1.00% and 1.00% per annum of the NAV of Series A1, Series A2, and Series A3, respectively, payable monthly in arrears.